FDA-AI/FDAi/docs/components/human-ai-collective-intelligence-platform/dfda-collaboration-framework.md

 **Implementation Approach:**

-To establish the dFDA platform, we propose leveraging existing open-source tools to ensure cost-efficiency, rapid deployment, and an environment conducive to collaboration.
+To establish the FDAi platform, we propose leveraging existing open-source tools to ensure cost-efficiency, rapid deployment, and an environment conducive to collaboration.
 Key steps include:

 1. **Tool Selection:** Identify open-source tools for communication, collaboration, data sharing, and decentralized governance.
 2. **Infrastructure Setup:** Use platforms like Slack, GitHub, and Trello for core communication and project management.